atrn/ici/README.md

 The original ICI implementation was in C and distributed under a public domain license.
-This version of ICI has been converted to be a C++ program, modifies and extends the language in a number of ways and is distributed uing the MIT license.
+This version of ICI has been converted to be a C++ program, modifies and extends the language in a number of ways and is distributed under an MIT license.

 This version changes some language keywords, and standard function names, and includes a number of extension modules in the base